mazehall/eintopf/README.md

 # Installation

-Currently the project is in an very early state and under heavy development.
+Currently the project is in a very early stage and in heavy development.
 There are release scripts for MacOS, Linux and Windows to build the native application.

 Please use the Git clone way to participate.